k8ssandra/k8ssandra-operator/README.md

 The `gcloud container clusters get-credentials` command will generate a kubeconfig entry.
 Suppose we have a cluster in the us-east1 region, and its name is k8ssandra.

-First, point to a file other than the default:
+First, point to a kubeconfig file that is not the default:

 ```
 export KUBECONFIG=/tmp/kubeconfig